Ezra 1: Text

 The text is written in Biblical Hebrew and divided into 11 verses.

 Textual witnesses

 There is a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

 An ancient Greek book called 1 Esdras (Greek: Ἔσδρας Αʹ) containing some parts of 2 Chronicles, Ezra and Nehemiah is included in most editions of the Septuagint and is placed before the single book of Ezra–Nehemiah (which is titled in Greek: Ἔσδρας Βʹ).
-1 Esdras 2:1-14 is an equivalent of Ezra 1:1-11 (Cyrus's edict).
+1 Esdras 2:1–14 is the equivalent of Ezra 1:1–11 (Cyrus's edict).

 An early manuscript containing the text of this chapter in Biblical Hebrew is the Codex Leningradensis (1008 CE).
-Since the anti-Jewish riots in Aleppo in 1947, the whole book of Ezra-Nehemiah has been missing from the text of the Aleppo Codex.
+Since the anti-Jewish riots in Aleppo in 1947, the whole book of Ezra–Nehemiah has been missing from the text of the Aleppo Codex.